VerifyTests/Verify/docs/naming.md

 Return null to any of the values to use the standard behavior.
 The returned path can be relative to the directory sourceFile exists in.

 DerivePathInfo can also be useful when deriving the storage directory on a [build server](build-server.md#custom-directory-and-file-name)

+A DerivePathInfo convention can be shipped as a NuGet, for example [Spectre.Verify.Extensions](https://github.com/spectresystems/spectre.verify.extensions) which adds an attribute driven file naming convention to Verify.